microsoft/pxt-adafruit/olddocs/js/string-functions.md

 ### @parent js/language

-The following string related functions are available in Touch Develop for the BBC micro:bit:
+The following string related functions are available in Touch Develop for the @boardname@:

 * **equals** - find out if two strings are the same
 * **at** - get a character within a string